Tony7466/datacrow/Modules/datacrow-client/readme/readme.txt

   one, rename any text within the application, set the fonts, ..
 * Reporting (PDF, HTML, Text and XML).
 * Registration of Software, Audio CDs and Music Files, Books, Movies and Images.
-* Search for items using online services such as Amazon.com (http://www.amazon.com), Imdb (http://www.imdb.com), Musicbrainz (http://musicbrainz.org) and many others.
+* Search for items using online services (limited in this version; to be extended).
-* Extract information from files on your CD, DVD or Harddisk: image files (JPG, GIF, PNG, SVG), music files (technical info and tag content of ASF, OGG, APE, FLAC and MP3 files) and movie file (DivX, Xvid, ASF, MKV, OGM, RIFF, MOV, IFO, VOB and Mpeg video).
+* Extract information from files on your CD, DVD or hard disk: image files (JPG, GIF, PNG, SVG), music files (technical info and tag content of ASF, OGG, APE, FLAC and MP3 files) and movie file (MP4, DivX, Xvid, ASF, MKV, OGM, RIFF, MOV, IFO, VOB and Mpeg video).
 * Internal HSQL database + SQL query tool for expert users.

 Data Crow does not write information to the registry or any other platform specific folder or structure.
 All the information is kept within the Data Crow installation folder.
-It does not obey platform specific rules and can run on any platform (Windows, Linux and others) having Java 1.6 (from Oracle) or higher installed.
+It does not obey platform specific rules and can run on any platform (Windows, Linux and others) having Java Second Edition version 11 (from Oracle or OpenJDK) or higher installed.

 ----------------------------------------------------------------------------------------
 2.0 Requirements

+Data Crow needs Java;
+Java Second Edition 11 (or higher) from Oracle (http://java.com/)

 Data Crow was tested on:
-Windows XP, Windows 7 and Ubuntu (latest version at the moment of testing).
+Windows 11 and Ubuntu (latest version at the moment of testing).
-Systems used: Core 2 Duo 2.2ghz
+Systems used: Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz / 8GB of RAM

 Minimum requirement:
 An 1.0 Ghz system is perfectly capable of running Data Crow.
 Data Crow needs, for large collections, at least 256 MB of free memory.
 (a collection of 10,000 items or more is considered large).

-Data Crow needs Java:
-  * JRE 1.7 (or higher) from Oracle (http://java.com/)

 ----------------------------------------------------------------------------------------